RebeccaFlach/covid-modeling/reports/draft_report.md

 ### Face Masks

-We implemented a fask mask policy by mulitplying the transmission rate by 'relative transmission risk reduction' factor of RRR = 0.17.
-Therefore, when we multiply beta by RRR, the number of infecitions is also reduced by the same factor from 8.23e-9 to 1.4e-9.
+We implemented a fask mask policy by mulitplying the transmission rate by a 'relative transmission risk reduction' factor of RRR = 0.17.
+Therefore, when we multiply β by RRR, the number of infections is also reduced by the same factor from 8.23e-9 to 1.4e-9.

 | Metric | Mean |
 | -------- | ------- |